Tea Time Book Club

 Northport Classics Book Club

 If you love "the classics" or just never got around to reading them, join the Northport Classics Book Club for an informal discussion the third Wednesday of each month at 6:30 p.m. at the Northport branch.
 The Northport Classics Book Club does not meet during the summer.
-The next discussion is set for Wednesday, Sept.
+On the Road by Jack Kerouac will be discussed Wednesday, Sept.
 21, at 6:30 p.m. at the Northport Library.
 For more information, contact Lori West at email@example.com or 701-476-5977.

 View Northport Classics past and upcoming titles.